AleksandarVasilic/start-page/README.md

 # start-page

-simple start page that resembles a main menu from video game "half-life"
+simple start page that holds links to the common websites